Unispace365/ds_cinder/doc/Dynamic Interfaces.md

 * **layout_size_mode**: The method to calculate the size of this sprite during layout
     1. fixed: (Default) The size of this sprite is not modified during the layout
     2. flex: Sprite will be made wide enough (for V layouts) or tall enough (for H layouts) during layout.
 Images will be sized proportionally to fit the size.
 MultilineText fields in Vertical Layouts will be resized to the width of the layout (minus padding), and the height calculated (plus padding).
 MultilineText fields in Horizontal layouts will be resized to their existing resize width limit and constrained to the height of the layout (including padding).
-    3. stretch: Sprite will be expanded to fit the remaining space available in the layout.
-Adding Stretch layouts to Flex layouts may produces unexpected results.
-Multiple stretch layouts will evenly split the remaining space.
+    3. stretch: Sprite and all stretch siblings will be sized to share the remaining space available in the layout, separated by spacing, and respecting padding.
+Stretch sprites will be given no space at all if the layout shrinks to its children along its layout axis.
+    4. fill: Sprite will be moved to the parent layout origin and set to the size of the layout, respecting padding.
 * **layout_v_align**: For sprites added as a child of a horizontal layout, the sprite will be aligned appropriately.
     1. top: (Default) Aligns the sprite to the top of the layout.
     2. middle: Vertically centers the sprite in the layout (only works on Fixed size sprites)